An Image Patch is a Wave: Phase-Aware Vision MLP: Experiments

 \subsection{Ablation Studies}

 For better understanding the proposed method, we investigate the effectiveness of each component via ablation studies.
 The experiments are conducted on ImageNet with the Wave-MLP-T* model.

 \textbf{The effectiveness of phase information.} The phase plays a vital role in aggregating the information of different tokens, whose effectiveness is investigated in Table~\ref{tab-phase}.
 Without the phase information~(`No phase'), the model's performance is obviously inferior compared with others, with only 78.8\% top-1 accuracy.
-It shows that the fixed wights in token-FC cannot aggregate tokens well without the dynamical modulation of the phase term. `Static phase' uses fixed parameters to represent the token's phases from all the inputs, whose performance is poor as the diversity of different input images is neglected.
 The proposed 'dynamic phase' flexibly generates phases and modulate the aggregating process for each input instance, which achieves much better performance~(\eg, 80.1\% top-1 accuracy).

 \textbf{The formulation of phase estimation module.} The phase estimation module generates phases for different inputs, which can be implemented with different formulations.
 We investigate three simple formulations, depth-wise convolution, channel-FC and identity projection.
 The identity projection directly copies the input feature instead of estimating the phase, incurring poor performance~(\ie, 79.3\%).
 The depth-wise convolution and channel-FC can achieve high accuracy improvement compared with the baseline~(\eg, 1.3\% and 1.8\%), implying they can capture the phase information well for aggregating tokens.
 Using channel-FC achieves higher performance than the depth-wise convolution, but also increase the computational cost slightly.